How chargebacks work

 We’ll cover the initial cost of the chargeback so no money will leave your SumUp profile at this point.
 Instead, the money will be taken from your next scheduled payout.

-To object and retrieve the money, the relevant evidence required to dispute a chargeback must be submitted within the time frame set by the acquiring bank.
+To object and retrieve the money, submit the relevant evidence required to dispute a chargeback within the time frame set by the acquiring bank.

 The issuing bank will attempt to successfully represent the chargeback.
 In other words, they’ll decide on the validity of the transaction based on the information provided.